Olasumbo-Eniola/Olasumbo-Eniola/README.md

-# Hello, I'm Olasumbi Eniola Afolabi
+# Hello, I'm Olasumbo Eniola Afolabi

 I'm a passionate frontend developer, currently working at a start up based in Heidelberg, Germany.
 I started my coding journey in 2019 and have since become a proven team player with a strong focus on frontend technologies.